cbe453/arc-plato-shell/_episodes/01-connecting.md

 ### Windows

-#### PowerShell

-In recent builds (1809 and later) of Windows 10, you can use the PowerShell terminal.
-The terminal can be started from the Start menu.
-In older builds of Windows 10, the PowerShell terminal is available but the OpenSSH client that allows connecting to the remote supercomputer is not installed by default.
-It can be installed as an optional Windows component, however.

-In older Windows systems, or if OpenSSH is not installed in Windows 10, you will need to use a third-party terminal as described in the next sections.

 #### MobaXterm

 MobaXterm is a terminal window emulator for Windows and the home edition can be downloaded for free